jaygood/stamplay-foodme/README.md

 It must be able to recognize user status showing `Login/Logout` button, and moreover it is responsible of understanding the current page visited by the user to highlight it on the navigation bar (check `function RouteIs`).

 ##### Controller LoginCtrl:
-This is the controller in charge to make the API call to the login endpoint for email+passowrd authentication.
+This is the controller in charge to make the API call to the login endpoint for email+password authentication.

 ##### Controller RegistrationCtrl
-This controller is in charge for to make the API requests to the singup endpoint for email+passowrd authentication.
+This controller is in charge for to make the API requests to the signup endpoint for email+password authentication.

 ##### Controller RestaurantCtrl
 This controller handles the restaurant list.
 It listens for filter selection on the home page and update the list accordingly.
 It has also expose sorting functionalities to rank restaurant by Name, rating or price.